 The Lampasas Police Department collects statistical data from citations and warnings regarding racial profiling as required by Legislature and by policy.
 This information is then compiled, analyzed, and submitted to the Texas Commission on Law Enforcement.
 A Racial Profiling report is presented annually to the City Council of Lampasas prior to March of every year.
 At this time the department provides public education about racial profiling.

 Questions or Complaints

-Questions or complaints of racial profiling, as with other complaints against department personnel, may be lodged with Chief of Police Sammy Bailey or with any supervisor in the Police Department.
+Questions or complaints of racial profiling, as with other complaints against department personnel, may be lodged with Interim Chief of Police Jody Cummings or with any supervisor in the Police Department.
 Initial complaints may also be made by phone, the internet, or in person at the Lampasas Police Department.
 Lampasas Police Department, 301 East 4th Street, Lampasas, Texas 76550.
 Department Administrative phone line (512) 556-3645.
 Department email: email@example.com .